djfdyuruiry/cnc-td-nco-mod/README.md

 # Progress Log

 - Added loading of rules file
+    - Rules available for all units, infantry, aircraft and buildings
+    - Mod config embedded in rules
 - Rules file location can be set using the `TD_RULES_FILE` env var (Default is `RULES.INI`)
-- Unit strength configurable for a few infantry unit types
 - Added custom logging to a new log file `nco.log`

-- DLL crashes second time a scenario is loaded from main menu
+- Lua events and event handler loading form Lua scripts
+    - One event currently: `onScenarioStart`
+- Lua API for modifiying rules and getting current rule values
+    - `infantry` rules only for now

+## Ideas

+- Add more events for different situations (Can_Capture, Scenario_End, On_Win, On_Fail, On_Startup, On_Shutdown)
+- Add rules to toggle certain logic for specific scenarios (can build certain units etc.)
+- Add rules to toggle hard-wired truths (can't build temple or laser as GDI with nod con yard etc.)
+- Use new base/infantry functions created for Lua API to read more rules from file

+## Problems

+- Can't build engineer in mission 1 regardless of rules

 ## Problem Archive

+- DLL crashes second time a scenario is loaded from main menu (needed to close log file handle before DLL exit)

 - ~Trying to set max speed but does not seem to work?~ (max value is 255 for that field - added validation logic)